rcoops/birthdayculator/README.md

 # Birthday-culator

-A set of utility functions for calculating age, duration until next birthday, age at and date of next birthday etc.
+A thin and extremely specialised wrapper around luxon for calculating birthday info from a birth date